 Man, engineering stereotypes can seriously mess things up when it comes to hiring.
 Picture a hiring manager who only looks at white dudes for engineering gigs.
 That’s not just unfair, it’s bad for business.
 Come on, people!
 Lousy engineers come in all shapes, sizes, and colors.
 Judging someone’s skills based on looks?
 That’s just insane.

 I’ve heard some wild hiring biases in my time, but I won’t bore you with the detailed stories.
 Let’s just say there are hiring managers out there with some major blind spots.
 Like, I know some software engineering folks who only want to hire people with Russian-sounding names.

 At the end of the day, hiring managers need to focus on skills, not looks, names, or where someone’s from.

 “What does an engineer look like?” wrap up

-A PhD is definitely not required.
+“A PhD is definitely not required.
 All that matters is a deep understanding of AI & ability to implement NNs in a way that is actually useful (latter point is what’s truly hard).
-Don’t care if you even graduated high school.
+Don’t care if you even graduated high school.”

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

-Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
-He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.
+Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
+He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

-Koosha is most interested in engineering innovations, the cosmos, our history and future, sports, and fitness.
+Koosha is most interested in engineering innovations, the cosmos, sports, fitness, and our history and future.